Ambassador E. Anthony Wayne

 Earl Anthony "Tony" Wayne was nominated by President Obama to be Ambassador of the United States to Mexico on June 9, 2011, was confirmed by the Senate August 2, and arrived in Mexico City to present his credentials on September 11, 2011.

-A career diplomat since 1975, Ambassador Wayne leads one of the largest U.S. Missions in the world, comprised of the embassy in Mexico City, 9 consulates, and 9 consular agencies.
+A career diplomat since 1975, Ambassador Wayne guides one of the largest U.S. Missions in the world, comprised of the embassy in Mexico City, 9 consulates, and 9 consular agencies.
 The Mission in Mexico includes 29 U.S. government agencies and over 2,700 employees.

 Ambassador Wayne was Director for Regional Affairs for the U.S. Ambassador-at-Large for Counter-Terrorism from 1989 to 1991.
 He took a leave of absence and worked as the National Security Correspondent for the Christian Science Monitor from 1987-89.
 Ambassador Wayne served as First Secretary at the U.S. Embassy in Paris, 1984-87.
 He was Special Assistant to Secretaries of State Haig and Shultz from 1981 to 1983.
 During the tenure of Secretary Muskie, he served in the State Department's Executive Secretariat.
-Earlier, he was posted as a political officer in Morocco, and, in his first post was an analyst of Chinese domestic politics and foreign policy in the Bureau of Intelligence and Research.
+Earlier, he was posted as a political officer in Morocco, and in his first position was an analyst of Chinese domestic politics and foreign policy in the Bureau of Intelligence and Research.